freshn/Anti-aliasing-Tiny-Object-Detection/TinyPerson/configs/bottom-heavy/README.md

   author       = {Jinlai Ning and
                   Haoyan Guan and
                   Michael W. Spratling},
-  editor       = {Petia Radeva and
-                  Giovanni Maria Farinella and
-                  Kadi Bouatouch},
   title        = {Rethinking the Backbone Architecture for Tiny Object Detection}, booktitle    = {Proceedings of the 18th International Joint Conference on Computer
                   Vision, Imaging and Computer Graphics Theory and Applications, {VISIGRAPP}